When Decisions Cannot Wait

 and its consequences will last?

-Anvassi develops ways of seeing that help make sense of these situations before commitments become irreversible
+Anvassi develops structured ways of seeing that make structural conditions visible before commitments become irreversible.

 ↓ Explore